mattwach/light_bulb_changer/README.md

 ![Pole Interface](images/pole_interface.png)

 Onto the control box.
-This consists ot three components held together by 16mm M3 bolts.
+This consists of three components held together by 16mm M3 bolts.
 First the pole interface, which is intended to be held on with zip ties: